Why Infrastructure as Code Alone Doesn’t Work for Enterprise DevOps

 The components required for building enterprise-level infrastructure and application environments need to be complex to support modern applications.
 Individuals tasked with developing the Infrastructure as Code scripts not only need to be experts in cloud computing and configuration, but they also need to understand how different tools interact to orchestrate a seamless automation sequence.
 And that’s before factoring in the effort required to add automated security and governance controls.

 This complexity results in a massive development effort to get automated development or testing environments for one job.
-Previously, Quali’s Pascal Joly compared Terraform and CloudShell Colony by recreating a Terraform-based IaC template in CloudShell Colony, noting that what took about 200 lines of code with Terraform alone could be done in 30 lines using Colony’s Blueprints.
+Previously, Quali’s Pascal Joly compared Terraform and Torque by recreating a Terraform-based IaC template in Torque, noting that what took about 200 lines of code with Terraform alone could be done in 30 lines using Torque’s Blueprints.

 Now, scale that to multiple applications, jobs, and globally dispersed teams.

-With CloudShell Colony, a SaaS-based platform for delivering application-based environments, your DevOps teams can use source-controlled YAMLs or a user-friendly UI to define complex environments as reusable blueprints in a catalog, so your development and testing teams can access and tear down the environments they need on demand.
-Blueprints within CloudShell Colony subsume Terraform and other IaC solutions, abstract the complexities, and empower a broader set of engineers to consume cloud resources without being cloud experts.
+With Torque, a SaaS-based platform for delivering application-based environments, your DevOps teams can use source-controlled YAMLs or a user-friendly UI to define complex environments as reusable blueprints in a catalog, so your development and testing teams can access and tear down the environments they need on demand.
+Blueprints within Torque subsume Terraform and other IaC solutions, abstract the complexities, and empower a broader set of engineers to consume cloud resources without being cloud experts.

 It Doesn’t Support Day 2